Table of Contents

 To illustrate it with an example, for my posts carousel slider I chose an ‘Image in background’ layout.

-For each of the layouts, there are numerous spacing, alignment and foreground setting.
+For each of the layouts, there are numerous spacing, alignment, and foreground settings.

 For example, you can change the opacity (to make images of your carousel slider more or less transparent), change padding for different devices, etc.